 Instructions

-- Cook the lasagna sheets a few minutes less than the package directions suggests (they will continue to cook in the oven).
+- Cook the lasagna sheets a for 8-10 minutes.
 Drain the sheets and lie flat on towels to cool, then stack between sheets of parchment paper until ready to use.
 Set aside.
+Skip this step if using fresh pasta sheets.

 - Set all your ingredients up in a line, Bolognese sauce, lasagna sheets, Parmesan cheese and the béchamel (white sauce).

-- Use unsalted butter to grease a 9 x 13 casserole dish.
+- Use unsalted butter to grease a 9 x 13-inch (23 x 33cm) casserole dish.
 Spread a ladle full of Bolognese sauce over the bottom of the pan in an even layer.
+Divide the ingredients into 5, you will be making 5 layers.
 Line with lasagna sheets on top of the sauce, slightly overlapping.
-Spread an even layer of Bolognese over the pasta, sprinkle Parmesan cheese then a layer of béchamel sauce.
+Spread 1/5 of the Bolognese, sprinkle Parmesan cheese then drizzle a thin layer of béchamel sauce, you don't need to cover the entire area.
 Repeat, pasta, Bolognese, Parmesan, béchamel until all the ingredients are gone and the pan is full.
 The last topping being a layer of pasta with Bolognese and béchamel, top with Parmesan.
+See note for directions to prepare ahead.

 - Cover with foil, place on a baking sheet in case it bubbles over and bake for 30 minutes.